 “With social studies, there’s the history of the area, tours, reading maps, and finding seats in the stands.
 The students will use maps to find the players’ hometowns in Canada and the United States, as well as where all the baseball teams’ cities are located in the West Coast League," explains Terri.

-There was an exciting up-close visit from a real live hawk from the Strathcona Raptor Centre.
-And at home base, on the field, the students were thrilled to hang out with the Riverhawks mascots River and Kid, who swooped by to run the bases and give out hugs.
+There was an exciting up-close visit from a real live hawk from the Strathcona Raptor Centre and, at home base on the field, the students were thrilled to hang out with Riverhawks mascots "River" and "Kid," who swooped by to run the bases and give out hugs.

-“Oh it’s been amazing,” adds teacher Rosa McCormack.
+“Oh, it’s been amazing,” adds teacher Rosa McCormack.
 It’s brought a lot of kids out of their shells, to have confidence in themselves to ask questions like they have the past few days, that they wouldn’t do in class.
 But they are really opening up.
-And we bring a lot of things back to the classroom.
-For example, we are learning place value in math, so I had them do their baseball jersey numbers in standard form.”
+And we bring a lot of things back to the classroom, like we are learning place value in math, so I had them do their baseball jersey numbers in standard form.”